openturns/openturns/python/doc/theory/meta_modeling/polynomial_least_squares.rst

 A *global* approximation of the model response over its whole definition domain is sought.
 To this end, the coefficients :math:`a_j` may be computed using a least squares regression approach.
-In this context, an experimental design that is, a set of observations of input parameters, is required:
+In this context, an experimental design, that is, a set of observations of input parameters, is required:

 .. math::